 Model answer

-Even though the occasion is supposed to revolve around the game, we normally do it as an excuse to stay in touch, share a bit of gossip and have some drinks.
+Even though the occasion is supposed to revolve around the game, we normally use it as an excuse to stay in touch, share a bit of gossip, and have some drinks.
 Such gatherings are usually filled with banter and joviality, so everybody enjoys it.
 At least I hope they like it just as much as I do.
-And yes, the meetings feel just as good as they did last year when we had just started it.
+And yes, the meetings feel just as good as they did last year when we just started it.
 The enthusiasm for the game as well as the company runs pretty strong!

 IELTS Speaking Part 3